-Total cost of goods sold was \$10.7 million, \$12.3 million and \$1.8 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-Costs of goods sold decreased in the year ended December 31, 2017, as compared to the prior year, due to reduced overhead costs associated with delivering the ZALVISO product to Grünenthal.
-In October 2015, we initiated production of ZALVISO for Grünenthal.
-Under the Amended Agreements, we will sell ZALVISO at a predetermined transfer price that approximates the direct cost of manufacture at our contract manufacturers.
-We will not recover internal indirect costs as part of the transfer price.
-In addition, the Amended Agreements include declining maximum transfer prices over the term of the contract with Grünenthal.
-These transfer prices were agreed to assuming economies of scale that would occur with increasing production volumes (from the potential approval of ZALVISO in the U.S. and an increase in demand in Europe) and corresponding decreases in manufacturing costs.
+In October 2015, we initiated commercial production of Zalviso for Grünenthal.
+Under the Amended Agreements, we sell Zalviso to Grünenthal at a predetermined transfer price.
+We do not recover internal indirect costs as part of the transfer price.
+In addition, at current low volume levels, our direct costs are in excess of the transfer prices we are receiving from Grünenthal.
+Furthermore, the Amended Agreements include declining maximum transfer prices over the term of the contract with Grünenthal.
+These transfer prices were agreed to assuming economies of scale that would occur with increasing production volumes (from the potential approval of Zalviso in the U.S. and an increase in demand in Europe) and corresponding decreases in manufacturing costs.
 We do not have long-term supply agreements with our contract manufacturers and prices are subject to periodic changes.
-To date, we have not received U.S. approval of ZALVISO and the Grünenthal launch is in the early stages.
-If we do not receive timely approval of ZALVISO in the U.S., are unable to successfully launch ZALVISO in the U.S. or the volume of Grünenthal sales does not increase significantly, we are not likely to achieve the manufacturing cost reductions required in order to accommodate these declining transfer prices without a corresponding decrease in our gross margin.
+However, we continue to look for additional cost saving opportunities.
+For example, we are currently consolidating the production of some of the components of Zalviso which we expect will result in lower manufacturing costs.
+To date, we have not yet resubmitted the NDA for Zalviso and sales by Grünenthal in Europe have not been substantial.
+If we do not timely resubmit the NDA for Zalviso and then receive timely approval and are unable to successfully launch Zalviso in the U.S., or the volume of Grünenthal sales does not increase significantly, we will not achieve the manufacturing cost reductions required in order to accommodate these declining transfer prices without a corresponding decrease in our gross margin.